Binance Market Update (2022-10-13)

 Binance

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include MDX, NEBL, and DIA, up by 36%, 15%, and 3%, respectively.
+Market outperformers include MDX, MDT, and NEBL, up by 50%, 13%, and 9%, respectively.

 Top stories of the day: